Use the Magic Ring Technique for the Circle Rug

 Donna Hulka, the designer of the Circle Rug, says, “I’ve always loved circles, but I wasn’t wild about crocheting them until I discovered the adjustable ring.
 It allows the center hole to be pulled tightly closed.
 Now I’ve gone crazy and this rug is one of the happy results."

-I love this tutorial, included with the Circle Rug, on working the magic ring or adjustable ring.
+I love this tutorial, included in the Circle Rug, on working the magic ring or adjustable ring.

 The magic ring is a great way to create perfect and easy circles.
 Order and immediately download your copy of Crochet Me: Designs to Fuel the Crochet Revolution and add a little crochet to your house.
 Plus check out the other great home decor, accessory, and garment patterns.